 Vajrapradama: Confidence in Self

-Typically translated as the mudra of unshakable self confidence, this hand gesture evokes so much more that simple self confidence.
+Typically translated as the mudra of unshakable self-confidence, this hand gesture evokes so much more than simple self-confidence.
 The words that come to mind when looking at this beautiful Buddhist gesture, which involves crossing the open hands over the heart, are: "I come with peace because I am peace."
 In some representations, the fingers are interlaced with the thumbs pointed toward the collar bones.